 Currently, each of Capitala Finance Corp.'s subsidiaries is consolidated with Capitala Finance Corp. for financial reporting purposes.

 In addition, we may be deemed to control certain portfolio companies.
-See "Portfolio Companies" in the prospectus.
+See "Portfolio Companies" in the prospectus that is part of this Registration Statement.

 ITEM 29.
 NUMBER OF HOLDERS OF SECURITIES